prkksh/Logs-Analysis/README.md

 * Clone this repo
 > `git clone https://github.com/prkksh/Logs-Analysis/`
 * Open terminal and cd in to the folder vagrant is installed and run 'vagrant up' to launch the linux VM.
 Once its done, login using 'vagrant ssh' command.
+* The files are inside the vagrant folder.
+To access the files, run
+>`cd /vagrant`

 * Download the database from <a href = "https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">here</a>.
-Move this file to the vagrant folder.
+Move this file in to the vagrant folder.
 * From terminal run
->`psql -d news -f newsdata.sql;`
+>`psql -d news -f newsdata.sql`
+* Once the database is set, connect to the database using
+>`psql -d news`
 * Run the module with
 >`python logs.py`